 To complete your email, add a subject line related to your email newsletter that’s likely to appeal to your audience.

-Don’t forget to proofread and check for errors one final time.
-When you’re satisfied, click send.
+Sending newsletters with gmail is super-easy.
+But, don’t forget to proofread and check for errors one final time.
+When you’re satisfied, simply click send.

 You’ve just created an email newsletter and sent it out using Gmail.

-Of course, there are other ways to do this.
+Of course, there are other ways of making an email newsletter more effective.
 One of them is to add a third-party email service to your Gmail, like YAMM.

 YAMM doesn’t compete with your Gmail.
 It works alongside and adds several helpful features.

 For instance, with YAMM, you can customize your subject line and add personal salutations for each of your recipients.
-Those you’re sending to will be much more likely to open up your email if the subject is personalized to them.
+Those you’re sending the newsletter they will be much more likely to open up your email if the subject is personalized to them.

 You can also use YAMM as a bulk mailer to send out hundreds of emails at the same time.
 You’ll have the added advantage of being able to track your email’s performance.